cakephp/docs/en/plugins.rst

 only define a Component and a Behavior, and in that case they can completely omit the 'View' directory.

-A plugin can also have basically any of the other directories that your application can, such as Config, Console, Lib, webroot, etc.
+A plugin can also have basically any of the other directories that your application can, such as Config, Console, webroot, etc.

 If you want to be able to access your plugin with a URL, defining an AppController and AppModel for the plugin is required.
 These two special classes